 - Pain present in the shoulder

 Osteopathic treatment may help with the pain and stiffness associated with adhesive capsulitis.
 Treatment may incorporate shoulder mobilisation techniques, soft tissue therapy, dry needling, taping and stretching.
-As osteopaths we will examine other parts of the body to also treat areas that are under stress and often prescribe exercises to encourage movement in the shoulder and help restore function.
+We often prescribe exercises to encourage movement in the shoulder and help restore function.

 Brukner, P., & Khan, K. (2008).
 Clinical Sports Medicine (3rd ed.).
 Mc Graw Hill Australia Pty Ltd.Frozen shoulder.
 (2015).
 Retrieved from http://physioworks.com.au/injuriesconditions1/frozen_shoulderManske R.C., & Prohaska D. (2008).
 Diagnosis and management of adhesive capsulitis.
 NCIB.
 1 (34).
 180-189